 - ¼ cup coconut sugar

-- 2 tbsp almond butter (or other nut butter)
+- 2 tablespoon almond butter or other nut butter

-- 1 and ½ cups brown rice crisps
+- 1 and ½ cup brown rice crisps or regular rice crisps

 - ⅓ cup macadamia nuts